progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--To really understand the way Git does branching, we need to take a step back and examine how Git stores its data.
 As you may remember from Chapter 1, Git doesn’t store data as a series of changesets or deltas, but instead as a series of snapshots.-->

 Um wirklich zu verstehen wie Git Branching durchführt, müssen wir einen Schritt zurück gehen und untersuchen wie Git die Daten speichert.
-Wie Du dich vielleicht noch an Kapitel 1 erinnerst, speichert Git seine Daten nicht als Serie von Änderungen oder Unterschieden, sondern als Serie von Schnappschüssen.
+Wie Du Dich vielleicht noch an Kapitel 1 erinnerst, speichert Git seine Daten nicht als Serie von Änderungen oder Unterschieden, sondern als Serie von Schnappschüssen.

 <!--When you commit in Git, Git stores a commit object that contains a pointer to the snapshot of the content you staged, the author and message metadata, and zero or more pointers to the commit or commits that were the direct parents of this commit: zero parents for the first commit, one parent for a normal commit, and multiple parents for a commit that results from a merge of two or more branches.-->